P. C. Sorcar Jr.

 P. C. Sorcar Jr. (formal name Prodip Chandra Sorcar; born 31 July 1946) is an Indian magician based in Kolkata, West Bengal, India.
 He is the second son of Indian magician P. C. Sorcar.
 He is also the recipient of Merlin Award in Magic.

 He holds a doctorate degree in applied psychology from the University of Calcutta, and holds the record of being the highest individual foreign exchange earner in entertainment.

-Sorcar contested 2014 Indian general election from Barasat (Lok Sabha constituency) as Bharatiya Janata Party candidate and lost to Dr. Kakali Ghosh Dastidar of Trinamool Congress.
+Sorcar contested the 2014 Indian general election from Barasat as the Bharatiya Janata Party candidate and lost to Kakoli Ghosh Dastidar of Trinamool Congress.

 Family

 His elder brother Prafulla is an Electrical Engineer and younger brother Provas is a commercial pilot.
 He lost his father, Padma Shri award-winner Protul Chandra Sorcar (P.C.
 Sorcar Sr.) at the age of 58 due to a massive heart attack in Japan.

 Sorcar married Jayashree, daughter of Sri Aroon Kumar Ghosh and Smt.
 Nilima Devi on 22 May 1972.
 The couple have three daughters, Maneka, Moubani and Mumtaz.
 Maneka is also a magician.
 Moubani is a model and Mumtaz is a Bengali film actress.

 His mother Basanti died on 26 December 2009 while he was performing the magic show in Barasat.